High dimensional expanders and coset geometries: Spectral gap of bipartite graphs and -orthogonality

 The above inequality yields that for every $\phi \in \ell_2^0 (V)$, $\Vert M \phi \Vert \leq \lambda \Vert \phi \Vert$, i.e., $\Vert M \vert_{\ell_2^0 (V)} \Vert \leq \lambda$.
 To finish the proof we note that the eigenfunction of the eigenvalue $\lambda$ is in $\ell_2^0 (V)$ and therefore $\Vert M \vert_{\ell_2^0 (V)} \Vert = \lambda$ as needed. \end{proof}

-In continuation to the above proposition, we will show that the spectral gap can be further described as a maximum of to operator norms.
+In continuation to the above proposition, we will show that the second largest eigenvalue of the random walk can be further described as the operator norms of two different operators $M_0$ and $M_1$ defined below.
 For $i=0,1$, define $\ell_2 (V_i)$ to be the space of functions $\phi: V_i \rightarrow \mathbb{C}$ with the inner product

 Further define the operator $M_i : \ell_2 (V_i) \rightarrow \ell_2 (V_{i + 1})$ (where $i+1$ is taken $\mod 2$) as $M_i = M \vert_{\ell_2 (V_i)}$, i.e., for every $\phi \in \ell_2 (V_i)$ and every $v \in V_{i + 1}$,